All Episodes

 Maybe they're finally starting to listen.

-And then, as I shared with it, I don't know if you repeat myself, but there are people looking into this and claim this is all just for show, just for us, that this is not really descriptive of their attitude to just saying this, that they know Obama is going to veto their bill, and then after that, supposedly a conservative conservative review already says they've got a story and they feel betrayed.
+And then, as I shared, I don't have to repeat myself, but there are people looking into this and claim this is all just for show, just for us, that this is not really descriptive of their attitude.

-They gave Obama a bunch of praise a couple of days ago, the same day AP came out and noted what they noted.
+They gave Obama a bunch of praise a couple days ago, the same day AP came out and noted what they noted.

-Boehner has his guys already working on bills that will fund Obama's executive amnesty after Obama vetoes the bill that was being debated on the floor of the House today.
+Boehner, Boehner has his guys already working on bills that will fund Obama's executive amnesty after Obama vetoes the bill that was being debated on the floor of the House today.

-Time will tell we'll not uh have to wait long.
+We'll not have to wait long.

-It'll be in Nov uh February.
+It'll be in February.

 Sit tight.